-We have spent over six months of our time on the road in Eurocamp Holiday Parks in Portugal, Spain, France, and Italy (Explore all of Eurocamp’s locations).
-That does not include the time we have spent in Belgium, Denmark, Sweden, and Austria in other holiday parks that have similar models to Eurocamp but cater less to the English speaking population.
+We have spent over six months of our time on the road in Eurocamp Holiday Parcs in Portugal, Spain, France, and Italy (Explore all of Eurocamp’s locations).
+That does not include the time we have spent in Belgium, Denmark, Sweden, and Austria in other holiday parks that have similar models to Eurocamp but cater less to the English-speaking population.
 We have had time to compare camping services, sites, prices, locations, and amenities.
 Eurocamp wins in every category.
 Why?
 Because even when they don’t get it right, they make it right which is critical when you are traveling far from home and investing in a European vacation.

 What Is Eurocamp?

 Eurocamp uses existing campground facilities around Europe and leases a portion of that campground for its sites.
 The sites may house anything from RV and tent sites to holiday homes, lodges and bungalows.
-While Eurocampers have access to all the facilities, they also have a holiday courier dedicated just to Eurocamp who is the intermediary between their guest and the main campground.
+While Eurocampers have access to all the facilities, they also have a holiday courier dedicated just to Eurocamp which is the intermediary between their guest and the main campground.

 They almost always offer special amenities, games, kid’s clubs, and camps, designed and delivered by Eurocamp for their customers.
 For example, we checked kayaks out daily at the Jura, France camp, our kids did animal feedings at the zoo on-site in Noja, Spain, and in Rome, Italy we made World Cup flags every day for the bracket board at the activity center.
 We have stayed in everything from a safari tent at Lake Bolsena, Italy to a three-bedroom holiday home in Maisson Lafitte, France .